 - bacon- I used bacon in this recipe but feel free to swap for your favorite breakfast meat.
 You could also leave the meat out and make this just eggs and cheese, or add veggies.

 - cheese- I used cheddar cheese but any cheese you like will work!
+Feta or pepper jack would be delicious!

-Step 4: Fill the cups with equal amounts of cheese and bacon.
+Fill the cups with equal amounts of cheese and bacon.

-I wouldn't assemble them in the pan and try to store them without baking, that could lead to a soggy pastry puff.
-You could get all your ingredients ready before (cook bacon, grate cheese, mix eggs, and put into a container in the fridge) and then assemble and bake the morning of!
+To make ahead, you could get all your ingredients ready before (cook bacon, grate cheese, mix eggs, and put into a container in the fridge) and then assemble and bake the morning of!

 I typically reheat mine in the microwave for 30 seconds to a minute with no issues!
 You can also reheat them in the oven or toaster oven until warm (350° for 5-10 minutes).